SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 ![ESSRMessageDstLimited](assets/ESSRMessageDstLimited.png)

-Diagram: ESSR Destination Limited Message
+Diagram: Destinationless Variant ESSR Message

+#### Ciphertext Sourceless Variant

-In the case where the receiver follows the policy of only one relationship identifiers (OORI) then the sender AID in the ciphertext may not be necessary.
-With an OORI policy the receiver only accepts messages to a given receiver AID from a given sender AID.
-This means that any other sender can not strip the signature for a given ciphertext to a given receiver AID and replace it with its own because the reciever will drop it if the sender AID does not correspond to that allowed for that receiver AID.
+In the case where the receiver follows the policy of only one relationship identifier (OORI) then the sender AID in the ciphertext may not be necessary.
+With an OORI policy, the receiver only accepts messages to a given receiver AID from a given sender AID.
+This means that any other sender can not strip the signature for a given ciphertext to a given receiver AID and replace it with its own because the receiver will drop it if the sender AID does not correspond to that allowed for that receiver AID.
 This policy may remove the need to include the sender's AID in the ciphertext.
 This variant is diagrammed below.

 ![ESSROORIMessage](assets/ESSROORIMessage.png)

-Diagram: ESSR OORI Message
+Diagram: Ciphertext Sourceless Variant ESSR Message

+### Replay Attack Protection

 Furthermore, adding a replay attack prevention mechanism against the reuse of the stale keys would provide additional protection against receiver KCI by both the sender and any third parties.
 A simple replay attack protection mechanism would be to adopt a policy that once the key state has been updated no messages signed with stale keys may be accepted.
 A more complicated replay attack protection mechanism would be for the sender to anchor a digest (content address) of the message in the sender's KEL.
 In this case, the signature attached to the message is not needed only a reference to the anchor in the sender's KEL.

+### KERI ESSR Summary

 In summary, the baseline for the best practices for message security follows the full ESSR message policy shown in the diagram above (labeled Authenticatible Confidential Message).
 Any variation from the full ESSR policy may make a security trade-off induced by removing one of its protections.
 This trade-off should be explicated in the protocol design so as to inform its proper use.